learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 ## Challenge

 It's time to practice writing your own POST request using `fetch()`.
-In `index.js`, write a method, `submitData`, that takes two strings arguments, one representing a user's name and the other representing a user's email.
+In `index.js`, write a function, `submitData`, that takes two strings arguments, one representing a user's name and the other representing a user's email.

 The first two tests mirror the behavior of the JSON server.
 As you write your